This is going to sound stupid and sappy and ridiculous, but here it is: Whatever you face today, put more love into it.

 Things will most likely improve if you love more, not less.
-In almost every single situation you face today – whether it’s buying a cup of coffee, talking with your buddies, kicking your WOD, or dealing with your loved ones – put more love into whatever you’re doing.
+In almost every single situation you face today – whether it’s buying a cup of coffee, talking with your buddies, kicking your workout, or dealing with your loved ones – put more love into whatever you’re doing.

 Maybe people want to help you if you’re nice.
 Maybe people want to love you if … yeah, get this … you love them.
 And maybe, just maybe, it is more rewarding to be loved than feared.

 Craaaaazy.
 Oh, and probably true.

-I tell my kids this one all the time: “People want to help you.
+I tell my kids this one all the time: People want to help you.
 Give them a reason to help you.

 Haven’t you wanted to do something for someone simply because they made you smile?
 Or laugh?
 Or treated like you a human being, when the rest of the world didn’t seem to give a damn?

-We all have.
 Because, despite our desire to make this world all about achievement and success and kicking ass, when we strip down our lives to the bare essentials we have this: survival, and how we feel.
 If people make us feel like crap, we don’t want to be around them much.